 For most people, traveling to South America is a pretty big deal.
 It's a big deal for me and I've been traveling there for more than 13 years.
 Many people are interested in exploring one of the most biologically diverse places on the planet.
 The Amazon Jungle!
 But how do you decide where to go with so many variables?
 One of the questions that comes up is, "How do I choose a lodge for my trip to the rain forest?"

-Based on people's questions and feedback over the years, and my visits to several lodges, I've created this one-stop resource to help you figure out:
+Based on people's questions and feedback over the years, and my visits to several lodges, I've created a short jungle lodge survey to help you figure out:

 - how comfortable are the lodges in Peru, Ecuador and Bolivia?

 - how easy are they to get to?